-Application of the Framework to registries provides assurances to jurisdictions, private hospital groups, clinicians and patients, that registry data and the systems that hold those data have satisfied minimum security, technical and operating standards.
+Application of the framework to clinical quality registries provides assurances that registry data, and the systems that hold those data, have satisfied minimum security, technical and operating standards.

 The framework was developed in collaboration with states, territories and expert registry groups, and involved public consultation and piloting.
 The reports that summarise the testing and validation of the draft operating principles and technical guidelines for clinical quality registries provide insights into the application of the framework and may be useful to registries under development.

 Work is required to develop a view on the national policy context for clinical quality registries.
 The Commission is undertaking a program of work in order to achieve this, using the Framework as an overarching guide.